-The lesson learnt (or learned)
+The lesson learnt - or

-before, if you are an regular reader of the feature.
+- or learnt - before, if you are a regular reader of the feature.
 As always, the

-story is a combination docudrama and tutorial concerned with troubleshooting, handing customers, giving air
+story is a combination docudrama and tutorial concerned with troubleshooting, handling

-is usually the teacher and technician Barney the pupil, but on rare
+Proprietor Mac McGregor is usually the teacher and technician Barney the pupil, but on rare

 occasion the roles are reversed.
 As you will see in this episode, radio and television

 set designers ginned up all kinds of ways to accomplish the same end objective -

 the nuances between them could cause no end of frustration to even highly trained

 and experienced troubleshooters.
 An additional inconvenience set upon technicians

 working on vacuum tube equipment was needing to wait for the tubes to warm up to

 determine whether the intended "fix" actually did the job.
 That was in addition

 to having to avoid getting nailed by lethally high voltages both when the set was

 powered up and for a short while afterward while the high voltage supplies drained

 their stored charges.